maxdarling/cs197-project/README.md

 best choice.
 The source code for the hashtables, which are all of the form [Table Name Here].hpp all come from our parent paper's authors and was graciously sent to us by Professor Dittrich.

+Our novel contribution is the construction of a hashtable implementation which can dynamically switch hashscheme/hashfunction combination depending on the given situation.
 ***Data Generation***

 Data generation for 2 data distrubutions are supported - `dense` and `sparse`.